hidayathms/terraform-basics/README.md

 In Terraform, by defaulty you cannot pass the outputs from one module to another directly.  it should be only through ROOT module only.
 --

+## Provisioners in terraform
+In Terraform, "provisioners" are used to execute scripts or commands on a local or remote machine as part of the resource creation process.
+They can be useful for bootstrapping a resource, performing configuration management tasks, or running arbitrary commands as part of the infrastructure provisioning process.
+Provisioners are typically used to complement the declarative nature of Terraform with imperative actions that need to be performed on the resources.

+There are several types of provisioners in Terraform:

+    1. local-exec: Executes a command locally on the machine running Terraform.
+    2. remote-exec: Executes a command on a remote machine, usually the machine created by the Terraform resource.
+    3. file: Copies files from the machine running Terraform to the remote machine.
+    Example:
+    provisioner "local-exec" {
+    command = "echo ${self.private_ip} > ip_address.txt"
+  }